Training PyTorch ResNet in your TensorFlow Projects#

 We’ve just seen how the transpiler can be used to convert a model from PyTorch to TensorFlow and train the converted model in TensorFlow.

-Head over to the tutorials section in our documentation if you’d like to explore other demos like this.
-You can also run demos locally on your own machine by signing up to get a transpiler API key for local development.
+Head over to the Examples and Demos section in our documentation if you’d like to explore other demos like this.
+You can also run demos locally on your own machine by getting started or signing up for an API key to get a transpiler API key with juiced up usage quotas for local development.

 If you have any questions or suggestions for other interesting demos you’d like to see, feel free to ask on our Discord community server, we look forward to seeing you there!